Your product page is the revenue driver on your online store.

 Even pretty buildings erected on shoddy foundations will crumble.

-Your product page's layout—how you arrange your product page—is just as important as its content.
+Your product page design—how you arrange your page—is just as important as its content.

 Because people scan pages in specific ways.
 If the most important pieces aren't in their sight, you're leaving money on the table.